Where is God in Tragedy?

 God and Our Free Will

 God has created humanity with the ability to choose.
 This means that we are not forced into a relationship with Him.
 He allows us to reject Him and to commit other evil acts as well.
-He could force us to be loving.
-He could force us to be good.
+Rather than force us to be loving or to be good, he gives us freedom to act how we wish.
 But then what kind of relationship would we have with Him?
 It would not be a relationship at all, but a forced, absolutely controlled obedience.
 Instead He gave us the human dignity of free will.

 Naturally, we cry from the depths of our souls…”But God, how could You let something of this magnitude happen?”